●●●○Moderate Evidence

 1. Efrati et al. (2013) — Hyperbaric oxygen induces late neuroplasticity in post-stroke patients, PLOS ONE

-3. American Stroke Association — About Stroke
+3. American Stroke Association — About Stroke (statistics and background)

 Last updated: March 2026.
 Data sourced from manufacturer specifications, FDA databases, and published clinical research.